GeoJSON Developer Tools

 RFC 7946 Compliant

 All tools follow the GeoJSON specification.
-The validator checks against RFC 7946.
-The rewind tool enforces the right-hand rule.
-Coordinate precision tools respect WGS 84 decimal degree conventions.
+The validator checks against RFC 7946, including the right-hand rule for polygon winding order and the longitude-first coordinate convention.
+WGS 84 (EPSG:4326) is the only supported CRS.
 No proprietary extensions or format quirks.

 Common Tasks